 And Google changed to the CPM revenue model for AdSense, which means you get paid based on ad impressions instead of clicks – as a result, publishers now get 80% of ad revenue.

-Publishers first need a decent website with original content – They also accept helpful online tools, but content remains a crucial factor.
+You need a decent website with original content – they also accept helpful online tools, but content remains a crucial factor.

 It’s enough to have a finished website with decent content in a relevant niche to get AdSense approval.
 Usually, people whine when AdSense declines them.